 What this means for your Body Corporate/Owners Corporation

-Experts warn that COVID-19 could be with us for some time but with the rollout of the COVID-19 vaccine, policy makers will have more confidence to return many of our industries and communities back to normal – or at least one step closer to normality.
-This includes the resumption of domestic travel with less chance of snap lockdowns and hopefully the local accommodation and domestic tourism industry returning to pre COVID-19 conditions.
+Experts warn that COVID-19 could be with us for some time.
+But with the rollout of the COVID-19 vaccine policy makers will have more confidence to return many of our industries and communities back to normal.
+Or at least one step closer to normality.
+This includes the resumption of domestic travel with less chance of snap lockdowns.
+Hopefully the local accommodation and domestic tourism industry returning to pre COVID-19 conditions.
 So much is still unknown, but it is a positive step for all.

 Find out more about the COVID-19 Vaccine!